 - Do not handle damaged or leaking lithium ion batteries.
-Dispose of promptly and properly at end-of-life. - □ Danger of explosion if the battery is incorrectly replaced.
+Dispose of promptly and properly at end-of-life. - Danger of explosion if the battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended by the manufacturer.
-Discard used batteries according to the manufacturer's instructions. - ☐ The battery pack used in this device may present a fire or chemical burn hazard if mistreated.
-Do not disassemble, heat above 60°C (140°F) or incinerate. - Keep away from children.
+Discard used batteries according to the manufacturer's instructions. - □ The battery pack used in this device may present a fire or chemical burn hazard if mistreated.
+Do not disassemble, heat above 60°C (140°F) or incinerate. - □ Keep away from children. - □ In some areas the disposal of lithium ion batteries in household or business waste may be prohibited. - □ Use the public collection system.